ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 ### Operator: ALL IN

-This operator checks if **all** passes values are matching given field.
+This operator checks if **all** passes values are matching a given field.
 Due to its mechanics, it is only useful when used on array fields.

 The following query will yield no results in contrast to an 'in' operator.